-Per the P&G and ER 1105-2-100, the prime federal goal in water and related land resources planning is to contribute to NED, consistent with protecting the nation's environment, in accordance with national environmental statutes, applicable executive orders, and other federal planning requirements.
-For all study purposes except ecosystem restoration, the national economic development account displays changes in the economic value of the national output of goods and services, expressed in monetary units. and are the direct net benefits that accrue in the planning area and the rest of the nation.
+Per the P&G and ER 1105-2-100, the prime Federal goal in water and related land resources planning is to contribute to NED, consistent with protecting the nation's environment, in accordance with national environmental statutes, applicable EOs, and other Federal planning requirements.
+For all study purposes except ecosystem restoration, the NED account displays changes in the economic value of the national output of goods and services, expressed in monetary units, and are the direct net benefits that accrue in the planning area and the rest of the nation.
 Ecosystem restoration studies differ from traditional USACE planning studies in that ecological benefits typically are not expressed in monetary terms.